aravinthsci/csv-parser/README.md

 ## Implemented operations

 - *csv minus csv:* remove from the first CSV the rows with a key existing in the second CSV.
+Note that in this operation the rows with duplicated keys are automatically cleared.
 Execution parameters:
 csvminuscsv
 csv_separator